cogent3/cogent3/doc/app/user_function.rst

 1. The ``define_app`` decorator is used.
 2. Type hints are specified for the function's first argument and its return type.

 .. note: Currently, your function can only have one required argument.
+It can have any number of optional arguments.

 .. dropdown:: Using the custom app